liuguangxi/suiji/src/random.typ

 }

-// Draw random samples from a normal (Gaussian) distribution.
+// Draw random samples from a normal (Gaussian) distribution
 //
 // Arguments:
 //     rng: object of random number generator